turbot/steampipe-docs/docs/reference/cli/query.md

 steampipe query my_queries/*.sql
 ```

-Run a specific query directly and report the query execution time:
+Run a query and report the query execution time:
 ```bash
 steampipe query "select * from aws_s3_bucket" --timing
 ```

-Run a specific query directly and report the query execution time and details for each scan:
+Run a query and report the query execution time and details for each scan:
 ```bash
 steampipe query "select * from aws_s3_bucket" --timing=verbose
 ```

-Run a specific query directly and return output in json format:
+Run a query and return output in json format:
 ```bash
 steampipe query "select * from aws_s3_bucket" --output json
 ```

-Run a specific query directly and return output in CSV format:
+Run a query and return output in CSV format:
 ```bash
 steampipe query "select * from aws_s3_bucket" --output csv
 ```

-Run a specific query directly and return output in pipe-separated format:
+Run a query and return output in pipe-separated format:
 ```bash
 steampipe query "select * from aws_s3_bucket" --output csv --separator '|'
 ```